On the importance sampling of self-avoiding walks: Abstract

 \section{Abstract}

 In a 1976 paper published in \emm Science,, Knuth presented an algorithm to sample (non-uniform) self-avoiding walks crossing a square of side $k$.
 From this sample, he constructed an estimator for the number of such walks.
 The quality of this estimator is directly related to the (relative) variance of a certain random variable $X_k$.
-From his experiments, Knuth suspected that this variance was extremely large, so that the estimator would not be very efficient.
+From his experiments, Knuth suspected that this variance was extremely large (so that the estimator would not be very efficient).
+But how large?
+For the analogous Rosenbluth algorithm, which samples \emm unconfined, self-avoiding walks of length $n$, the variance of the corresponding estimator is believed to be exponential in $n$.

-A few years ago, Bassetti and Diaconis showed that, for a similar sampler that only generates walks consisting of North and East steps, the relative variance is $O(\sqrt k)$.
-In this note we go one step further by showing that, for walks consisting of North, South and East steps, the relative variance is of the order of $2^{k(k+1)}/(k+1)^{2k}$, and thus much larger than exponential in $k$.
-We also obtain partial results for general self-avoiding walks, suggesting that the relative variance could be as large as $\mu^{k^2}$ for some $\mu>1$.
+A few years ago, Bassetti and Diaconis showed that, for a sampler \emm \`a la Knuth, that generates walks crossing a $k\times k$ square and consisting of North and East steps, the relative variance is only $O(\sqrt k)$.
+In this note we take one step further and show that, for walks consisting of North, South and East steps, the relative variance jumps to $2^{k(k+1)}/(k+1)^{2k}$.
+This is quasi-exponential in the average length of the walks, which is of order $k^2$.
+We also obtain partial results for general self-avoiding walks crossing a square, suggesting that the relative variance could be exponential in $k^2$ (which is again the average length of these walks).

 Knuth's algorithm is a basic example of a widely used technique called \emm sequential importance sampling,.
-The present paper, following Bassetti and Diaconis' paper, is one of very few examples where variances of the estimators can be found.
+The present paper, following Bassetti and Diaconis' paper, is one of very few examples where the variance of the estimator can be found.